foundriesio/docs/source/reference-manual/factory/factory.rst

 **FoundriesFactory**: The set of tools, services, and support that enable a Factory and assist it throughout the device lifecycle.

+This section provides support for working with and customizing FoundriesFactory and the LmP.

 Topics that deal with how CI functions include :ref:`ref-factory-definition` and :ref:`ref-ci-webhooks`.

 :ref:`ref-fioctl` provides a helpful CLI tool for :ref:`ref-api-access`,